Why is everyone quitting, and how do I know whether it’s time to leave my job?

 How do I know whether it’s time to leave?

-The mass departures are being driven by a combination of factors, including the sense by many Americans that there’s more opportunity and better pay elsewhere.
+The mass departures are being driven by a combination of factors, including the feeling of many Americans that there’s more opportunity and better pay elsewhere.

-But employees might be in position to mend or remake their roles from within, a process known as jobcrafting that has been studied for years.
-As researchers Justin Berg, Jane Dutton and Amy Wrzesniewski put it in a 2007 paper published by the University of Michigan Ross School of Business, “Job designs are not fixed; they can be adapted over time to accommodate employees’ unique and ever-changing backgrounds, motives, and preferences.”
-They contend jobcrafting can lead to more engaged and efficient workers, which ultimately benefits companies.
+But employees might be in position to mend or remake their roles from within, a process known as job crafting that has been studied for years.
+As researchers Justin Berg, Jane Dutton and Amy Wrzesniewski put it in a 2007 paper published by the University of Michigan Ross School of Business: “Job designs are not fixed; they can be adapted over time to accommodate employees’ unique and ever-changing backgrounds, motives, and preferences.”
+They contend that job crafting can lead to workers who are more engaged and efficient, which ultimately benefits companies.

 So before quitting, job experts say, workers may want to consider such options as: Can I move to a different team or department?
-Is there a way I can take on fewer or more interesting tasks, or shift some responsibilities?
+Is there a way I can take on fewer or more-interesting tasks, or shift some responsibilities?
 Is there something my employer could provide — more money, a promotion, more time off — that would give the role more meaning?

 Given the current labor climate, employees have stronger cards when pressing for change.
 If managers don’t engage, that might be all the answer you need.